 Severus' campaigns against Parthia were extremely successful.
 In fact, the eastern empire never recovered and was taken over by a renewed Persian empire, led by the Sasanian dynasty.
 Again, Osrhoene was a frontier zone, and the fall of the Abgarid dynasty seems to be connected with the ill-fated campaign of the emperor Gordian III against king Shapur I, in 244.

 The city was reinforced by the Romans, but we don't know much about it.
 During the reign of Diocletian (284-305), a legion was stationed at Edessa, IIII Parthica.
 It was in this fort that bishop Servatius of Tongeren and the emperor Constantius II discussed the accession of the usurper Magnentius.

 Meanwhile, Edessa was a very important center of Christianity, which decisively influenced the Syrian Church.
 In 363, when the Roman emperor Jovian ceded Nisibis to the Sasanians, its famous school was moved to Edessa, where "the school of the Persians" was to remain until 489.
 In that year, a part of this early university was closed because its teachers were deemed unorthodox.
 (They moved to Nisibis again.)
-Yet, Edessa remained a center of learning, even after it had been taken over by the Muslims in 638.
+Yet, Edessa remained a center of learning, even after it had been taken over by the Arabs in 638.
 To them, the old city had a special significance, because a local legend claimed that the prophet Ibrahim (Abraham) was born in a cave near the fortress of Edessa.

 Another legend, originally Jewish but taken over by the Muslims, tells that the evil king Nimrod wanted to punish Ibrahim, and threw him from the citadel into the fire.
 The fire, however, changed into a pool of water and the logs of wood into fish, which are venerated until the present day by Sunnites and Shi'ites alike.